JohnSnowLabs/spark-nlp-workshop/products/sagemaker/models/fr.deid_obfuscated/inputs/README.md

       -> 'PRENOM : [`**`], NOM : [`*****`], NUMÉRO DE SÉCURITÉ SOCIALE : [`***********`], ADRESSE : [`***************`], VILLE : [`************`]'

-- **sep**: `str`

-    Separator used to join subparts within each prediction.

-    By default, the separator is set to a single space (" "), but users can specify any other separator as needed.
-Necessary because the model outputs predictions as separate subparts, and the chosen separator is used to join them into coherent text.

-    The separator must be one of the following characters: space (' '), newline ('\n'), comma (','), tab ('\t'), or colon (':').

 You can specify these parameters in the input as follows: